Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane: The construction of the monad

-and since adding such exact sequences, for every $i$, to the monad in the theorem \eqref{thm1} will not change the cohomology $\mathcal{E}$, then using the isomorphisms \eqref{isom} one has the following \begin{pr} Let $\mathcal{E}$ be a torsion free sheaf satisfying the conditions of theorem \eqref{thm1}.
-There exists a monad $M$, describing $\mathcal{E}$ as its cohomology, which is of the following form:
+but since adding such exact sequences, for every $i$, to the monad in the theorem \textbf{\ref{thm2}} will not change the cohomology $\mathcal{E},$ and moreover, by using the isomorphisms \eqref{isom} one has a generalization of \cite[Prposition 1.10]{Buch} given by the following \begin{pr} Let $\mathcal{E}$ be a torsion-free sheaf satisfying the conditions of theorem \textbf{\ref{thm2}}.
+Then there exists a monad $M$ of the form: